RUNNER INFORMATION

 LOST & FOUND

-Lost and found items collected throughout race weekend will be available for pick-up at information tents.
+Lost and found items collected throughout race weekend will be available for pickup at information tents.
 If you are looking for an item that was lost, please ask an information volunteer for instructions on how to claim your item.
 Following the event, items can be reclaimed through our Lost and found platform, available at chicago13point1.com/lostandfound.
 Items reclaimed post-event may be shipped to individuals for a shipping fee.

 ASL INTERPRETATION SERVICES